thibautdelille/thegoodrush/README.md

+# The Good Rush Webite
-# Template for Website using jekyll and Sass
+this site use the [Template for Website](https://github.com/thibautdelille/site_template) using jekyll and Sass

 ### Install the Project
  1. Run `npm install` (it use [Node](http://nodejs.org/) and [npm](https://npmjs.org/))